QuantumPsyche/Libraries/README.md

 This repository contains all the public libraries I use for my projects.

 # Linoria Lib
-An edited version of Linoria that was originally created by Linora and now mainted by Wally, my version includes:
+An edited version of Linoria that was originally created by Linora and now mainted by Wally.

+**To Do:**
 - ~~Centered and upscaled groupbox names~~
+- ~~Color support for lables~~
 - Better multi-select support
-- ~~Color support for lables~~
 - Label updates on variable changes